Tachyonic and parametric instabilities in an extended bosonic Josephson junction: Conclusions

 Later in the dynamics, the system develops a very sharp momentum distribution, where the linear theory breaks down.
 We go beyond linearization by means of GPE numerical simulations, in particular, to study the formation of secondary instabilities.
 Eventually, at late times, the system generally reaches a steady state, at which point the momentum distributions in the two wires become the same, and the relative phase vanishes.

-Our analysis provides detailed results on the instability dynamics and decay of the $\pi$-mode.
+Our analysis provides detailed results on the instability dynamics and decay of the $\pi$-trapped state.
 This provides an important prerequisite for possible experimental realizations in a BEC system.
-To this end, we also studied finite temperature initial conditions for which we find that the primary instabilities remain observable within the typical range of parameters accessible in current experiments.
+To this end, our analysis of non-zero temperature initial states shows that the primary instability peaks remain robust within experimentally achievable regimes, underscoring the immediate feasibility of observing these effects.